labex-labs/open-source-labs/linux/30-bash-scripts/lab-using-if-statement-with-or-logic/intro.md

 # Using if Statement with OR Logic

-In this challenge, we will learn how to use the OR logic in the if statement of Bash.
+In this lab, we will learn how to use the OR logic in the if statement of Bash.